-Storage profiles can be created by a vCenter administrator on any vCenter server that supports the profile-driven storage feature.
-A Provider VDC can provide access to any of the storage profiles that have been created on its vCenter server (the one referenced in its vmext:VimServer element).
-A vCloud Director system administrator must specify at least one vCenter storage profile when creating a Provider VDC, and can add or remove storage profiles later as needed.
-Organization VDCs reference Provider VDC storage profiles in much the same way that Provider VDCs reference vCenter storage profiles.
+Storage profiles can be created by a vCenter Server administrator on any vCenter Server instance that supports the profile-driven storage feature.
+A Provider VDC can provide access to any of the storage profiles that is created on its vCenter Server (the one referenced in its vmext:VimServer element).
+A vCloud Director system administrator must specify at least one vCenter Server storage profile when creating a Provider VDC, and can add or remove storage profiles later as needed.
+Organization VDCs reference Provider VDC storage profiles in much the same way that Provider VDCs reference vCenter Server storage profiles.
 Media and Disk objects, as well as vApps and virtual machines reference organization VDC storage profiles by name.